yairchu/yairchu.github.io/site/posts/simple-branching-models.md

 * Free dev.
 At this stage you are more likely to do big changes in the codebase.
 * Preparing to ship, aka ["code freeze"](https://en.wikipedia.org/wiki/Freeze_(software_engineering)).
 At this stage you're only fixing bugs and problems in the product.

 Even when not specifically planning to use this flow, many teams may find themselves using it.
-It tends to happen when you need to cut a release and find that there are two many bugs in the main branch.
+It tends to happen when you need to cut a release and find that there are too many bugs in the main branch.
 In that case it tends to come naturally to decide: "let's focus on fixing these bugs now and keep the new features for later".

 *The mutex analogy: A freeze is mutually exclusive with adding features to `main`.*

 ### The burden of modality

-If you ever hear an *"Oh, I wasn't aware we're in a feature freeze"*, that's because communication is tricky.
+If you ever hear an *"Oh, I wasn't aware that we're in a feature freeze"*, that's because communication is tricky.
 Someone may have missed a meeting, or announcements in the chat channel may have been drowned by other messages.
-If you find coordinating the state to be tricky it may make sense to use a flow that formalizes the modes of development in the structure of the git branches.
+If you find coordinating the state to be tricky, it may make sense to use a flow that formalizes the modes of development in the structure of the git branches.

 ## The Light Flow